A second-scale periodicity in an active repeating fast radio burst source: Results

 It is worth mentioning that quasi-periodic sub-pulse structures are frequently observed in radio pulsars \citep{Kramer2024}.
 In many well-studied radio-loud magnetars, there is a simple linear correlation between the quasi-period of sub-pulse structures and the rotation period, i.e. $P_{\mu}(\mathrm{ms}) = (0.94\pm0.04)\times P(\mathrm{s}) ^{0.97\pm0.05}$ \citep{Kramer2024}.
 As a result, the quasi-periodic sub-pulses in FRBs can also be used to infer the underlying rotation period of the associated magnetar.
 Recently, in a 150 ms burst from FRB 20201124A that contained 11 sub-pulses, a 3.06 ms quasi-periodicity was identified at a confidence level of 3.3$\sigma$ \citep{niu2022FAST}.
 Using the above correlation obtained in Ref. \citep{Kramer2024}, we find that the rotation period of FRB 20201124A would be estimated as $3.38^{+0.41}_{-0.32}$ s, which happens to be nearly twice the period we identified in this study.
 It thus raises an interesting possibility that the intrinsic period of FRB 20201124A might be $\sim$ 3.4 s rather than $\sim$ 1.7 s.
 When the bursts on MJDs 59310 and 59347 are folded by using the $\sim$ 3.4 s period, two cluster windows separated by a phase of about 0.5 periods will be observed in each folded profile.

-However, note that the study in Ref. \citep{niu2022FAST} reveals a wide range of quasi-periodicities in different bursts from FRB 20201124A.
-Therefore, it cannot be ruled out that the alignment between the 3.06 ms quasi-periodicity and the potential $\sim$ 3.4 s period might simply be a coincidence.
+We further quantified whether the apparent agreement between the 3.06 ms quasi-periodicity reported in Ref. \citep{niu2022FAST} and the possible 3.4 s harmonic of our candidate period could arise by chance.
+We constructed an empirical background distribution from the 54 quasi-periodicities reported in Ref. \citep{niu2022FAST} and calculated the probability for one quasi-periodicity drawn from this distribution would match the $\sim$ 1.7 s or $\sim$ 3.4 s period.
+The resulting chance probability is 0.06.
+After accounting for the 54 reported quasi-periodicities, the probability that at least one of them matches the $\sim$ 1.7 s or $\sim$ 3.4 s period becomes 0.96.
+Therefore, the apparent agreement is not statistically compelling, and we do not use it as independent support for our periodicity.